bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/transactions-gas-and-gas-price/gasAndGasPrice.md

 ### Gas price
 The *gas* that fuels Ethereum is sometimes compared to the gas that fuels a car.
 The amount of gas your car consumes is mostly the same, but the price you pay for gas depends on the market.

 Similarly, the amount of *gas* that a transaction costs is always the same for the same computational work that is associated with it, but the price that the sender of the transaction is willing to pay for the *gas* is up to them, and the demand in the market.
-Transactions with higher *gas prices* are going through faster transactions with very low *gas prices* might not go through at all.
+Transactions with higher *gas prices* are going through faster; transactions with very low *gas prices* might not go through at all.

-For sending a transaction, the sender has to pay the *gas* fee (*gas price  gas*) upon execution of the transaction.
+For sending a transaction, the sender has to pay the *gas* fee (gas_price * gas) upon execution of the transaction.
 If *gas* is left after the execution is completed, the sender gets refunded.

 *Gas* prices are denoted in gwei.